EricZinda/Perplexity/docs/pxHowTo/pxHowTo105GlobalCriteria.md

 You can use the following commands: copy and go
 ~~~

 The word "the" means "the one and only" or "the 1 group" and so it has a min/max of 1 and it has `global=GlobalCriteria.all_rstr_meet_criteria`. `all_rstr_meet_criteria` is how "the 1 group" gets handled.
 It means: all of the things that "the" refers to in its `RSTR` must be true of its `BODY`.
-Let's look at the MRS tree to explain:
+Let's look at the MRS tree to understand:

 ~~~
                ┌────── pron(x3)